nopaixx/MaketsGA/README.md

 This means that a quantitative trader who is dedicated to predicting a value based on past values is NOT enough to develop a successful FOREX trading system.
 You need a complex system that can manage the volume of the operation, the risk of it and the capital of the account (and others...).

+The conclusion of the previous paragraph is that while the quantitative trader makes decisions based on statistical data he needs a trading system designed by the human mind and based on static rules.

 Can you imagine to train a network of any input dimension any internal dimension and any output dimension to try to discover a full complex trading system INSIDE TRADING PLATFORM?

 # Basic concepts about GA